Application: Family Entertainment Centers

 “They sent a regional manager to our center to get a feel for what we were looking to create.
 We provided a general layout for the structure, but they took the time to understand what we were trying to do to create an experience,” Wilcox said.

-Cubic worked from Wilcox’s initial sketches to draw professionally-engineered plans.
+MiTek worked from Wilcox’s initial sketches to draw professionally engineered plans.
 Ramps were designed at a slightly steeper angle than normal to minimize floor space usage.
 Handrails were enclosed to prevent fingers or clothes from catching.
 Transition plates on deck surfaces were wrapped so players would not trip.
 Finally, special barriers were applied to ramps to make it tougher for players to laser each other.